jden/geodogeon-spec/geojson-spec-draft.rst

 2.3.
 Feature Collection Objects
 -------------------------------

-A GeoJSON object with the type "FeatureCollection" is a feature collection object.
+A GeoDogeON object with the type "ManyFeature" is a feature collection object.

-An object of type "FeatureCollection" must have a member with the name "features".
+An object of type "ManyFeature" must have a member with the name "features".
 The value corresponding to "features" is an array.
 Each element in the array is a feature object as defined above.

 3. Coordinate Reference System Objects
 ======================================

-The coordinate reference system (CRS) of a GeoJSON object is determined by its "crs" member (referred to as the CRS object below).
+The coordinate reference system (CRS) of a GeoDogeON object is determined by its "crs" member (referred to as the CRS object below).
 If an object has no crs member, then its parent or grandparent object's crs member may be acquired.
-If no crs member can be so acquired, the default CRS shall apply to the GeoJSON object.
+If no crs member can be so acquired, the default CRS shall apply to the GeoDogeON object.

 * The default CRS is a geographic coordinate reference system, using the WGS84 datum, and with longitude and latitude units of decimal degrees.

-* The value of a member named "crs" must be a JSON object (referred to as the CRS object below) or JSON null.
-If the value of CRS is null, no CRS can be assumed.
+* The value of a member named "crs" must be a DogeON object (referred to as the CRS object below) or DogeON nullish.
+If the value of CRS is nullish, no CRS can be assumed.

-* The crs member should be on the top-level GeoJSON object in a hierarchy (in feature collection, feature, geometry order) and should not be repeated or overridden on children or grandchildren of the object.
+* The crs member should be on the top-level GeoDogeON object in a hierarchy (in feature collection, feature, geometry order) and should not be repeated or overridden on children or grandchildren of the object.

-* A non-null CRS object has two mandatory members: "type" and "properties".
+* A non-nullish CRS object has two mandatory members: "type" and "properties".

 * The value of the type member must be a string, indicating the type of CRS object.